 and 'February House: The Story of W. H. Auden, Carson McCullers, Jane and Paul Bowles, Benjamin Britten, and Gypsy Rose Lee, Under One Roof in Brooklyn' by Sherill Tippins, which is full of weird stories from a deeply unusual sharehouse

-― 🐸a hairy howling toad torments a man whose wife is deathly ill (James Morrison), Wednesday, 6 July 2016 05:41 (three years ago) link
+― 🐸a hairy howling toad torments a man whose wife is deathly ill (James Morrison), Wednesday, 6 July 2016 05:41 (four years ago) link

 if i remember right, anna kavan was also a resident there? she also has a few brief appearances in biographies of various forties era nz writers due to her war-time stay in auckland... not aware of any of their works featuring a fictionalised version of her, though. also brings to mind john mulgan and adorno conversing while sharing either a train journey or ferry trip to somewhere or other.